Mampfinator/preview-bot/README.md

 # Preview Bot

-Generates embed previews for sites that don't natively support it, such as [AmiAmi](https://amiami.com) and YouTube community posts
+Generates embed previews for sites that don't natively support it, such as [AmiAmi](https://amiami.com) and YouTube comments.
-(which for some reason only embed channel metadata instead by default).

-> [!NOTE]
-> The bot is currently semi-private.
-If you'd like to use my instance, reach out to me on Discord!
+Click [here](https://discord.com/oauth2/authorize?client_id=1233459980976521216) to invite the bot or install it to your profile.

 # Examples

 ## AmiAmi